INDIANA DUNES OUTDOOR ADVENTURE FESTIVAL

 When is the festival?

-The Outdoor Adventure Festival (OAF) runs from Saturday, September 9, through Sunday, September 17.
+The 2025 Outdoor Adventure Festival (OAF) runs from Friday, September 5, through Sunday, September 21.
 Please note that the entire festival takes place in the Central Time Zone.

 Where is the festival being held?

-There are events throughout Porter, Lake and La Porte Counties.
-Highlights of the festival include Chellberg Farm Fun, Leon’s Obstacle Course Race at West Beach, a paddling trip on the Little Calumet River, dozens of hikes and bike rides led by experts across the entire region, and access to natural areas not normally open to the public.
+Highlights of the festival include Duneland Fall Festival, paddling trips on the Little Calumet River, dozens of hikes and bike rides led by experts across the entire region, and access to natural areas not normally open to the public.

 How can you hold so many events in one weekend?